Presenting our ultimate food guide to Bugis and its collection of amazing restaurants, cafes and bars.

 Ginett, Hotel G Singapore, 200 Middle Road, Singapore 188980

 Famed for its chendol soft serve, the family-owned dessert spot offers pocket-friendly ice cream cups stacked with toppings.
-You’ve probably seen them on social media, with cool, ever-changing flavours such as strawberry cheesecake, Snickers, bandung, ondeh ondeh, popcorn caramel and more.
+You’ve probably seen these folks on social media, with cool, ever-changing flavours such as strawberry cheesecake, Snickers, bandung, ondeh ondeh, popcorn caramel and more.
 Pop by to beat the heat!

 Overrun, 18 Baghdad Street, Singapore 199657